TERMS OF BUSINESS

 Fair and Personal Analysis

-The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, pensions, investments and mortgages or another specialist area.
+The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, pensions, investments and mortgages or a specialist area.
 The number of providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.

 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
-The extent of fair analysis must be such that could be reasonably expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.
+The extent of fair analysis must be such that could reasonably be expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.

 In order to ensure that the number of contracts and providers is sufficiently large to constitute a fair and personal analysis of the market, we will consider the following criteria:

-▪ The needs of the customer,
+• The needs of the customer,

-▪ The size of the customer order,
+• The size of the customer order,

-The number of providers in the market that deal with brokers,
+• The number of providers in the market that deal with brokers,

-▪ The market share of each of those providers,
+• The market share of each of those providers,

-The number of relevant products available from each provider,
+• The number of relevant products available from each provider,

-The availability of information about the products,
+• The availability of information about the products,

-The quality of the product and service provided by the provider,
+• The quality of the product and service provided by the provider,

-▪ Cost, and
+• Cost, and

-▪ any other relevant consideration.
+• any other relevant consideration.

 Insurance Based Investment Products

-Non-Life Home Insurance
+Non-Life – Home Insurance

 We hold a tied agency in respect of Home Insurance with Aviva.
 Irish Mortgage Network Ltd. trading as Finance Matters is paid a commission from Aviva for arranging products for household insurance.
 We do not charge consumers a fee.